xanadu-lang/xats2js/docgen/CodeBook/Hello/README.md

 git clone https://github.com/xanadu-lang/xats2js myxats2js
 ```

-Please note that the path /tmp/myxats2js points to the directory where
+Note that the path /tmp/myxats2js points to the directory where
 XATS2JS is located.
 Please set the environment variable XATS2JSD with
 this path.
 For instance, you can do so as follows if your shell is BASH: